A curated online space for discussion of religion in the public sphere. More »

-In our upcoming forum and community research workshop we consider what it means to plan for artistic creativity or to design a city as a site for artistic innovation.
+In our latest community research workshop and forum we consider what it means to plan for artistic creativity or to design a city as a site for artistic innovation.
 Should art create sites of exclusively secular, civic expression, or are art and religion mutually useful resources in a region as diverse as the GTA?
 We take a critical look at the very idea of creativity as a generic form of cultural capital...
 More »

 An occasional series in which a religion scholar writes on a topic of their choosing.